-Producer Prices Change in Czech Republic averaged 5.08 percent from 1991 until 2019, reaching an all time high of 77.40 percent in May of 1991 and a record low of -5.40 percent in September of 2009.
+Producer Prices Change in Czech Republic averaged 5.03 percent from 1991 until 2020, reaching an all time high of 77.40 percent in May of 1991 and a record low of -5.40 percent in September of 2009.
 This page provides - Czech Republic Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.